nicole-mcg/window-modal/docs/IWindowIcon.md

 It supports multiple ways to specify an icon.
 If more than one key is specified, keys will be used in this order:
 `element`, `selector`, `innerHTML`, `src`

-If no key is specified, a blank div used a icon content
+If no key is specified, a blank div used as icon content

 <b><sub>* Options with "?" are optional</sub></b>